Bitcoin Flash Crashed to $8.9K on BitMEX

 Large sell orders worth $55.49 million drove bitcoin’s price down to $8,900 on BitMEX.
 The overnight crash was short-lived.

-- Bitcoin's Tether-denominated price on BitMEX, represented by the XBT/USDT pair, crashed to $8,900 late Monday.
+- The price crash on BitMEX occurred on the XBT/USD spot market late Monday.

 - BitMEX said on X that it is investigating the large sell orders that caused the flash crash.

 Yes, you read the title right.
-Late Monday, bitcoin suffered a brief crash to as low as $8,900 on cryptocurrency exchange BitMEX, while prices on other exchanges held well above $60,000.
+Late Monday, bitcoin (BTC) suffered a brief crash to as low as $8,900 on cryptocurrency exchange BitMEX, while prices on other exchanges held well above $60,000.

 The slide began at 22:40 UTC, and within two minutes, prices fell to $8,900, the lowest since early 2020, according to data from the charting platform TradingView.
 The recovery was equally quick, with prices rebounding to $67,000 by 22:50 UTC.

-Throughout the boom-bust episode on BitMEX, BTC's global average price held steady at around $67,400.
+Throughout the boom-bust episode on BitMEX, BTC’s global average price was around $67,400.

 Some observers on social media platform X allege that whale selling catalyzed the price crash.
 According to @syq, someone sold over 850 BTC ($55.49 million) on BitMEX, driving the XBT/USDT spot pair down to $8,900.

-The BitMEX XBT index tracks bitcoin's price.
-The XBT/USDT pair represents bitcoin's tether-denominated price.
-Tether is the world's leading dollar-pegged stablecoin.
+The BitMEX XBT index tracks bitcoin’s price., while the XBT/USDT pair represents bitcoin’s tether-denominated price.
+Tether is the world’s leading dollar-pegged stablecoin.

 Following the crash, BitMEX said on social media that it is looking into the large sell orders.

-"We are investigating unusual activity in the past few hours involving a user selling large orders on our BTC-USDT Spot Market.
-This does not affect any of our derivative markets, nor the index price for our popular XBT derivatives contracts," BitMEX said on X, responding to @syq's post.
+“We launched an investigation as soon as we saw unusual activity on our BTC-USDT Spot Market.
+All of our systems were operating as normal, but we identified aggressive selling behavior involving a very small number of accounts widely beyond expected market ranges.

+We can’t comment on any specific behavior of a user or actions taken, and we continue to investigate,” BitMEX said in a statement.

-"The trading platform is operating as normal and all funds are safe," BitMEX added.
+“The trading platform is operating as normal, and all funds are safe,” BitMEX added.

-CoinDesk reached out to BitMEX for comment and did not receive a response by press time.

 Disclosure

-Note: UPDATE (March 19, 07:11 UTC): Updates bullets, adds BitMEX statement.